cysouw/diathesis/text/c11_infinitive.md

 - Sie lehrt mich mich waschen.
 :::

-### [ –N | ND ] *helfen + Infinitiv* Assistive {#sec:infinitive-helfen}
+### [ –N | ND ] *helfen+Infinitiv* Assistive {#sec:infinitive-helfen}

 The verb *helfen* 'to help' can be used as a light verb with infinitive.
 The construction induces a novative diathesis in which a new role ('the helper') is introduced as a nominative and the erstwhile nominative is demoted to dative [@next a,b].
 Atypically for a light-verb construction, the meaning of the light verb *helfen* remains completely transparently related to the full verb with the meaning 'to help'.
 There is an alternative construction with *zu‑Infinitiv* [@next c], see [@sec:zuinfinitive-grammaticalisation], that appears to highly similar.
 More research is needed to elucidate any difference between these two constructions.
-The *helfen + Infinitiv* diathesis allows the IPP *Ersatzinfinitiv* [@next d].
+The *helfen+Infinitiv* diathesis allows the IPP *Ersatzinfinitiv* [@next d].

 ::: ex
 - Ich trage den Koffer.